 Imagine that you’re in a supermarket.
 You’ve loaded your trolley with all the groceries you wanted.
 You check out at the counter, making your payment and taking the bags filled with groceries in both hands.
 You walk towards the exit door, but there’s a small problem.
 How are you expected to open the door with both hands full?
 Fortunately, just as you get a bit closer to the exit, the sliding glass doors glide magically open for you to pass!

 So, what just happened?
 Was it something supernatural?
-No… not sorcery involved.
-It’s pure science and technology!
+Not at all.
+It’s pure science and technology.